 - maintain 6 feet of social distance at all times in most classroom environments and when feasible in special settings such as labs,

 - wear a face covering (disposable or cloth) for the entirety of class, and

 In the classroom, any student who does not follow these provisions will be asked once to follow the safety directives.
 If the student does not comply, I will next ask the student to leave the class for that day.
 I will also refer the matter to the Dean of Students Office for review and possible disciplinary actions as described in the UWF Student Code of Conduct should a student persist in ignoring safety directives.

-> Lastly, what are the new practice room protocols?
-Please see the “Fall 2020 - Practice Room Protocols Frequently Asked Questions” below for more information.
+Lastly, what are the new practice room protocols?
+Please see the “Spring 2021 - Practice Room Protocols Frequently Asked Questions” below for more information.

-> Music Office Operations Changes:
+Music Office Operations Changes: